hotwax/oms-documentation/netsuite/Flows/exchanges/exchanges.md

 * The order status is “Completed”
 * The sales channel is "Loop Exchange"
 * The NetSuite order identification is absent.
-This condition also helps make sure that in-store exchange orders are segregated from online exchange orders and these orders are not sent to NetSuite twice.
+This condition also helps make sure that in-store exchange orders are segregated from web exchange orders and these orders are not sent to NetSuite twice.

 As previously discussed, the [synchronization of POS sales from HotWax Commerce to NetSuite](https://docs.hotwax.co/integration-resources/v/netsuite-integration/supported-integrations/salesorder/posorders) involves the creation of Cash Sale records.
 All the eligible POS exchange sales are then synchronized to NetSuite just like any other POS sales and Cash Sales are created in NetSuite for POS exchange sales.

+#### Restocking Item from the Original Order

+When an item from the original order is returned on Shopify POS, HotWax Commerce downloads the return data, including the facility ID where the returned items are received.
+If the restocking flag is enabled, HotWax Commerce also restocks the inventory based on the captured facility ID.

 <figure><img src="../../.gitbook/assets/in-store exchange orders flow.png" alt=""><figcaption><p>Sync POS exchanges to NetSutie</p></figcaption></figure>

+{% hint style="info" %}
+In our integration, web exchange orders are handled similarly to regular orders, while POS exchange sales are handled similarly to POS sales.
+Therefore, the SFTP location, SuiteScripts, as well as the jobs within the HotWax Commerce Integration Platform and OMS, remain unchanged.
+{% endhint %}